Indian Oil Seeks Consultants for a 2.5 MW Solar Project in Madhya Pradesh

-Indian Oil Corporation (IOC) has invited bids from consultants for project management consultancy services to set up a 2.25 MW of grid-connected ground-mounted solar power project at its Liquefied Petroleum Gas (LPG) bottling plant in Jabalpur, Madhya Pradesh.
+Indian Oil Corporation (IOCL) has invited bids from consultants for project management consultancy services to set up a 2.25 MW of grid-connected ground-mounted solar power project at its Liquefied Petroleum Gas (LPG) bottling plant in Jabalpur, Madhya Pradesh.

 The last date to submit the bids is September 24, 2022.
 Bids will be opened on September 26.

 The project’s estimated cost is ₹2.006 million (~$25,120).